maxcan/meteor-hamlet-handlebars/README.md

-# warning... this doesn't work yet.  for some reason, the Template.xyz.events function and the Template.xyz.rendered property dont always work.
+## WARNING, this is very flaky.
+Due to some hard coding by the MDG guys, all hamlet templates need to go into the `client/lib` directory.

 meteor-hamlet-handlebars
 ========================